luciferreeves/izuku.js/README.md

 The core of Izuku is the `Frame` class that represents a 2D array of data.
 It is designed to be used as a data structure for tabular data.
 Izuku is heavily inspired by [Pandas](https://pandas.pydata.org/).

 > **Note**: Izuku is not a replacement for Pandas and should not be used for data analysis.
 It is designed to be used for data visualization and debugging.
-It can, however, hnadle large datasets and help you understand your data better but comes at some cost in performance.
+It can, however, handle large datasets and help you understand your data better but comes at some cost in performance.
 Since, Pandas is based on NumPy, and NumPy is written in C, Pandas would be much faster than Izuku.

 ## Using Izuku